kimsQ/rc/docs/getting-started/introduction.md

 redirect_from: "/getting-started/"
 ---

-Bootstrap is the world's most popular framework for building responsive, mobile-first sites and applications.
+Ratchet plus is the world's most popular framework for building responsive, mobile-first sites and applications.
 Inside you'll find high quality HTML, CSS, and JavaScript to make starting any project easier than ever.

-Here's how to quickly get started with the Bootstrap CDN and a template starter page.
+Here's how to quickly get started with the Ratchet plus CDN and a template starter page.

 ## Contents